researchart/rose6icse/submissions/reusable/ICSE-main-325-ComboDroid/README.md

 Load [`runComboDroid.sh`](runComboDroid.sh) and [`Config_runningExample.txt`](Config_runningExample.txt) to the ComboDroid installation directory:

 * If you're using the provided VM image, `/home/combodroid` is the installation directory.
-* If you're buidling from source, the installation directory is where `ComboDroid.jar` and `client.jar` are.
+* If you're building from source, the installation directory is where `ComboDroid.jar` and `client.jar` are.

 **Important Note**: If you're using the provided VM image, `runComboDroid.sh` **already exists and should be replaced with the updated version**.